-Radiodan is Open Source software that lets you build your own internet radio on a Raspberry Pi or in pure software.
+Radiodan is Open Source software that lets you build your own internet audio device on a Raspberry Pi or in pure software.

-Daniel Nuttall @pixelblend is a Software engineer for Internet Research and Future Services in BBC R&D. He has worked for a range of companies in Europe and Africa, building web sites, browser extensions, servers and everything in between using open-source software.
+Daniel Nuttall @pixelblend is a freelance Software engineer, who has worked for a range of companies in Europe and Africa, building web sites, browser extensions, servers and everything in between using open-source software.

 Many others have helped and participated so far, from inside and outside the BBC, including but not limited to:

 And for inspiration whether they knew it or not: